shawes5/ithaca_guide/content/to_from_ith.md

 draft = false
 +++

+## Flying to School?
+Not a problem!
+Below is an extensive guide on how to best get to Ithaca, with a combination of cars/buses/rental cars.

+> **Move In Travel?**
+During move in week, new students often find themselves driving back and forth between their dorms, Target, Wegmans, and any other necessary stores to make sure they are comfortable in their new home.
+In this case, a bus from a big city may not be the most ideal option.
+Thus, we recommend booking a rental car at whichever aiport you arrive in.

 ## Airports

-Make sure to book flights at least a couple months in advance, especially if arriving near move-in dates for [Cornell](https://scl.cornell.edu/residential-life/housing/housing-details/moving-campus) and [Ithaca College](https://www.ithaca.edu/office-residential-life/living-campus/move) students (August 19-25).
+Make sure to book flights at least a couple months in advance, especially if arriving near move-in dates for <span style="color: blue;">[Cornell](https://scl.cornell.edu/residential-life/housing/housing-details/moving-campus)</span>
+ and <span style="color: blue;">[Ithaca College](https://www.ithaca.edu/office-residential-life/living-campus/move)</span> students (August 19-25).
 Ithaca and Syracuse Airports are the closest options.

-**Don't have a car?** Not a problem!
-Make sure to also check out the rental car options, or bus list as there are some available that drive to these airports.

-During move in week, new students often find themselves driving back and forth between their dorms, Target, Wegmans, and any other
-necessary stores to make sure they are comfortable in their new dorms.
-In this case, a bus from a big city may not be the most ideal option.
-Thus, we recommend booking a rental

 > **[Ithaca Tompkins International Airport](https://flyithaca.com/)**